hhpamu/hhpamu.github.io/_pages/cv.md

 Research Experience
 ======
-* **Graduate Student Researcher at Biohybrid and Organic Robotics Group**, Carnegie Mellon University, Septermber 2022-present
+* **Graduate Student Researcher at Biohybrid and Organic Robotics Group**, Carnegie Mellon University, Septermber 2022-Present
-  * Evaluated the feasibility of using PyElastica, a Python-based simulation environment for simulating musculoskeletal systems
+  * Evaluated the feasibility of using PyElastica, a Cosserat rod-based simulation environment in Python, for simulating musculoskeletal systems
-  * Currently modelling adaptive muscles with Cosserat rods using PyElastica
+  * Currently modelling adaptability of muscles under exercise in PyElastica

-* **Undergraduate Research Assistant at Juarez Research Group**, University of Illinois, January 2021-May 2022
+* **Undergraduate Research Assistant at Juarez Research Group**, University of Illinois, January 2021-May 2021
   * Developed a modified Vicsek model in MATLAB to incorporate physical boundaries
   * Modelled elastic collisions and implemented particle trajectory visualization using plot function

-  * Implemented data collection and organization features for exporting simulation data
+* **Undergraduate Research Assistant at Juarez Research Group**, University of Illinois, May 2021-May 2022
+  * Sourced the original and alternative components based on references and vendor listings
   * Built a hydrodynamic treadmill with a scale-free vertical microscope, to observe bacteria growth in oil-water interfaces in ocean conditions
   * Designed and fabricated 100:1 and 5:1 reduction ratio gear sets using laser cut acrylic for controlling the speed of the treadmill chamber
+  * Attempted implementing a more refined chambercontrol using Arduino
+  * Related preprint available at: https://arxiv.org/abs/2212.00627

 * **Undergraduate Research Assistant at Monolithic Systems Lab**, University of Illinois, May 2021-May 2022
   * Designed and fabricated flexible connectors using 500 psi Dragon Skin 30 silicone to emulate a physical pin joint for Fiber Reinforced Elastomeric Enclosures (FREEs) with the end goal of building a network of FREEs for applications in other robotics projects